Michael Cooper (politician): Convoy protest 2022

 On January 29, 2022, Cooper attended the Freedom Convoy 2022 protest in Ottawa and handed out coffee to participants alongside fellow Alberta Conservative MP Damien Kurek.
 Cooper was interviewed on-site by CBC News as a convoy protester in the background was seen holding a Canadian flag defaced with a swastika.
 The interview prompted a joint statement by Edmonton mayor Amarjeet Sohi and St.Albert mayor Cathy Heron declaring that they were troubled by the photograph and that Cooper did not represent the values of their constituents.
 Later that night, Cooper released a statement saying that he was unaware of the swastika-defaced flag, condemned Nazism as "the purest form of evil" and the decision to fly the flag as "reprehensible", but said it was not representative of the majority of Freedom Convoy protestors.

 2022 Conservative Party of Canada leadership race

 Cooper endorsed Pierre Poilievre during the 2022 Conservative Party of Canada Leadership Race.
 Cooper served as Poilievre’s Co-Caucus Liaison, along with New Brunswick M.P.
 John Williamson, during the race.

-2023 hearing on foreign interference

-While questioning Foreign Affairs Minister Melanie Joly, Cooper said "You've talked tough.
-You've talked tough with your Beijing counterpart, so you say.
-You even stared into his eyes, I'm sure he was very intimidated."
-Liberal and NDP committee members called on Cooper to apologize.